davetron5000/wtf-is-a-webpack/markdown/interoperability.md

 What about safety?
 In software tools, safety means how easy it is to do the correct thing, or how hard it is to do the wrong thing or break your environment.
-[Django's schema migrations](https://docs.djangoproject.com/en/1.11/topics/migrations/) is an example of ergonomic safety—it automatically adds foreign key constraints to your database (which, if you aren't familiar, is a simple and accepted way to ensure your database has correct data in it).
+[Django's schema migrations](https://docs.djangoproject.com/en/1.11/topics/migrations/) is an example of ergonomic safety—it automatically adds foreign key constraints to your database (which, if you aren't familiar, is a simple and common way to ensure your database has correct data in it).

 !AD "Think Broadly" "Learn how to solve bigger problems" http://theseniorsoftwareengineer.com "Buy Now $25" http://full-stack-rails.com/sweng-cover.png